dgit-sponsorship - Man Page

 When you have finished your review and your tests, you can do the dgit push-source (or dgit sbuild and dgit push-built) directly from the "sponsee" branch.

-You will need to pass --overwrite to dgit push for every successive upload.
+You will need to pass --trust-changelog to dgit push for every successive upload.
 This disables a safety catch which would normally spot situations where changes are accidentally lost.
 When your sponsee is sending you source packages - perhaps multiple source packages with the same version number - these safety catches are inevitably ineffective.

 See Also